Pennies from Heaven (1981 film): Critical response

+The Associated Press's Bob Thomas wrote: "'Pennies from Heaven is a bold and original musical which strives...to widen the boundaries of the movie musical....literal-minded moviegoers will find it easy to hate 'Pennies from Heaven.'
+But those willing to go along with the device will find the film a constant source of surprise and delight....While Steve Martin lacks the dramatic depth as the luckless sheet-music salesman, his jaded naivete fits the role neatly, and he hoofs with surprising skill."

 Peters won the Golden Globe as Best Motion Picture Actress in a Comedy or Musical for her role as Eileen Everson, a schoolteacher turned prostitute at the 39th Golden Globe Awards.
 A review of the DVD reissue asserted, "Peters brought a cocky attitude and a sexy exuberance to the musical numbers."

 Fred Astaire, who was powerless to prevent the reuse of the footage from his film Follow the Fleet, detested Pennies from Heaven: "I have never spent two more miserable hours in my life.
 Every scene was cheap and vulgar.
 They don't realize that the '30s were a very innocent age, and that [the film] should have been set in the '80s – it was just froth; it makes you cry it's so distasteful."

 The film was nominated by the American Film Institute for its 2006 list of Greatest Movie Musicals.

+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 13 critics, indicating "generally favorable" reviews.